Easy Homemade Meyer Lemon Curd Recipe

 5.

-Allow the curd to cool to room temperature, then cover it and refrigerate for at least 2 hours or until chilled and set.
+Let the curd cool to room temperature, then cover and refrigerate for at least 2 hours until chilled and set.

-Once chilled, give the curd a gentle stir to loosen it up.
-Transfer it to a clean jar or container and store it in the refrigerator for up to 1 week.
+Once chilled, stir gently to loosen.
+Transfer to a clean jar or container and store in the refrigerator for up to 1 week.

 Mark as complete